 Slava Medvedenko won a pair of NBA titles backing up Shaquille O’Neal.
 Now, the former Laker is inviting @SHAQ to Kyiv to support the Ukrainian war effort, which has found Medvedenko armed and patrolling his neighborhood for saboteurs. https://t.co/oulaYq4VSz— Bill Oram (@billoram) May 23, 2022

-And on top of literal on-the-ground support of Ukraine, Medvedenko has also sought out just about any way possible to help financially support his country.
+On top of his literal on-the-ground support of Ukraine, Medvedenko has also sought out just about any way possible to help financially support his country.

 Given his stature as a former Laker, that has included auctioning off all sorts of memorabilia, including his championship rings from the 2000-01 and 2001-02 seasons.
-And in a gesture of support, the Lakers have stepped in to not only help provide supplies for a basketball camp Medvedenko plans to run for children affected by the war, but to replace his rings after he sold them to raise over $250,000 for the Ukrainian military.
+And in a gesture of support, the Lakers stepped in to not only help provide supplies for a basketball camp Medvedenko plans to run for children affected by the war, but to replace his rings after he sold them to raise over $250,000 for the Ukrainian military.

 Medvedenko is doing everything he can to support the Ukrainian army, which for a former NBA star has included auctioning off virtually all memorabilia from his playing days.
 He said he has already sold T-shirts, jerseys and sneakers.
 Next up: His championship rings, a process for which he has sought assistance from the Lakers.